radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 During the install, the first RadiantOne node establishes the cluster name.
 Then, when installing additional nodes, they join the existing cluster.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – To ensure proper access permissions are used, the same operating system user account name should be used to install RadiantOne on all machines playing a role in migration.
+>To ensure proper access permissions are used, the same operating system user account name should be used to install RadiantOne on all machines playing a role in migration.
 For example, on Windows platforms, an Administrator account must install RadiantOne on all machines.
 Then, during migration, launch the Migration Utility as this user.
-On Linux platforms, the user account used to launch the Migration Utility should be the one that installed RadiantOne.**
+On Linux platforms, the user account used to launch the Migration Utility should be the one that installed RadiantOne.

 ### Migrating Configuration - Migration Utility

 The RadiantOne configuration is stored in various files which makes the task of manual migration a painful and error prone process.
 The Migration Utility automates the process of moving the configuration files from one RadiantOne machine/cluster to another.
 The configuration can be exported from one machine/cluster and imported into another.
 The export needs to happen on only one node in a cluster (as all nodes share the same config) and only needs to be imported on one node in the cluster of the new environment.

 After installing RadiantOne on the production machine, migrate the configuration files from Development/QA.

 To use the migration utility to export the configuration from the Development/QA server and import it into the production machine, follow the steps below which are sufficient for most cases.
 If you want greater granularity over what data and virtual views are migrated, you can customize the migration plan.
 For details on customizing the migration plan, see the RadiantOne Migration Utility Guide.

 1. Download the latest migration utility (at least v2.1) from the Radiant Logic support site and unzip it on both the source machine (from where you are exporting) and the target machine (where you plan on importing).
 Contact Support (support@radiantlogic.com) for credentials and location of the Migration Utility.